JuanFMontesinos/JuanFMontesinos.github.io2/_posts/2020-10-09-opponent-filter.md

 - RGB video sequence (process through 3D CNN)
 - Optical Flow video sequence (process through 3D CNN)
 - Two-streams modules of pairs of the previous inputs.

+## Audio Representation
+They use STFT representations of the sound, predicting masks.
+In order to generate features and produce the separation they use U-Net.